 *Device life cycle and keep alives*

-Everytime there is a succesful transfer to/from a device, we update a
+Every time there is a successful transfer to/from a device, we update a

 per-device activity timestamp.
 If not, every now and then we check and

 if the activity timestamp gets old, we ping the device by sending it a

 Keep Alive IE; it responds with a /DN_Alive/ pong during the DNTS (this

 arrives to us as a notification through

 devconnect.c:wusb_handle_dn_alive().
 If a device times out, we

 disconnect it from the system (cleaning up internal information and